dabreegster/route_snapper/user_guide.md

 You can optionally specify a GeoJSON file with one Polygon or MultiPolygon representing the boundary of your area.
-The (multi)polygon can be specified as a standalone Geometry, a standalone Feature, or a GeometryCollection containing a single Feature.
-You can use a tool like [geojson.io](https://geojson.io/) to draw and export a file.
+The (multi)polygon can be specified as a standalone Geometry, a standalone Feature, or a FeatureCollection containing a single Feature.
+You can use a tool like [geojson.io](https://geojson.io/) to draw and export a boundary.

 You'll need to [install Rust](https://www.rust-lang.org/tools/install) to run this.
 You can also run it inside Docker using one of the